alpacabar/Sensitivity-Analysis-on-Panoramic-Xray/README.md

 This methodology bridges the gap between raw imaging data and actionable insights in dental radiology.
 It is particularly significant for:
 - Privacy Protection: Identifying high-sensitivity images for secure handling under regulations like HIPAA or GDPR.
-- Clinical Decision Support: Assisting in identifying cases requiring detailed review (e.g., anomalies, restorations).
+- Clinical Decision Support: Assists in flagging cases that require deeper review, such as those with anomalies or rare restorations.
-- AI Enhancement: Enabling robust datasets for machine learning applications.
+- AI Enhancement: Facilitates the creation of high-quality datasets for training robust machine learning models.

 ----------------------------------------------------------------------------------------------------------------------------------------